Driving Instructor Courses and Certificate Programs

 - Program Length: 2-3 courses; on average a few months long.

 Like the training the student drivers will receive, the education to become a certified driver education instructor is made up of didactic and supervised practical training.
 The number of hours required for practical training varies according to state regulations.
 Course topics include:

 - Driver preparation

 - Vehicle movements

 - Driver analysis

 - Developing vehicle operation skills

 Some states offer a provisional certificate upon initial program completion.
-After a period of 2-3 years of successful instruction, driver's education instructors may apply for a standard certificate.
-However, since these programs differ by state, aspiring driving instructors should research the requirements in the state in which they hope to work.
+After a period of 2-3 years of successful instruction experience, driver's education teachers may apply for a standard certificate.
+However, since these programs differ by state, aspiring driving instructors should research the requirements in the area they hope to work.
 It should be noted that public schools usually require driver's education teachers to have bachelor's degrees.
 Bilingual teachers are often in demand across the board.